aci-ref/facilitation_best_practices/activities/05-assistance.md

-Importantly, Facilitators need built-in communication pathways and working relationships by which feedback regarding the above areas can be readily communicated to ACI resource providers and technology specialists, as described further in the section on [Interfacing with ACI Resource Providers](../09-interface).
-To the extent that the above ACI changes might be informed by measures and systematic evaluation, additional considerations are covered in [Assessment and Metrics](../10-assessment).
+Importantly, Facilitators need built-in communication pathways and working relationships by which feedback regarding the above areas can be readily communicated to ACI resource providers and technology specialists, as described further in the section on *Interfacing with ACI Resource Providers*.
+To the extent that the above ACI changes might be informed by measures and systematic evaluation, additional considerations are covered in *Assessment and Metrics*.

 Jump to: [top](#toc)